benjamin-edward-morgan/littlefoot/README.md

 # littlefoot
-This is a repo dedicated to documenting the modification of an old remote controlled car to include a Raspberry pi, a camera and some sensors that allow it to be teleoperated over a wifi connection.
+This is a repo documenting the modification of an old remote controlled car to include a Raspberry pi, a camera and some sensors that allow it to be teleoperated over a wifi connection.
 It serves as a testbed for [IOC](https://github.com/benjamin-edward-morgan/ioc), which I am developing as a more general purpose teleoperation software package.

 So they wouldn't go to waste, this project uses some discontinued parts that I just happened to have lying around.
 The 3d printed parts also are specific to this particular model of RC car and my modifications to it.
 As such, this should serve as more of an example to inform future designs, rather than something intended to be reproduced identically.

 ### Overview
 - **[IOC](https://github.com/benjamin-edward-morgan/ioc)**
 The core application is implemented in Rust.
-It serves up the mjpeg stream, the websocket, and communicates with the i2c devices.
+It serves the mjpeg stream, the websocket, and communicates with the i2c devices.
 - **[config](config/README.md)**
 Contains the config files for IOC.
 The config file specifies what hardware is attached and how it is controlled.
 - **[littlefoot-ui](littlefoot-ui/README.md)**